biyectivo/SpriteScribe/README.md

 ## How to view a demo

-You can head [here](https://manta-ray.itch.io/) to view a demo.
+You can head [here](https://manta-ray.itch.io/spritescribe) to view a demo.
 I recommend you check out the Windows version of the demo, since the WASM-based HTML version performs worse.

 ## How it works

-SpriteScribe works by first processing a sprite to extract the color data per pixel and then create a matrix of appropriate characters for each position (the appropriate character is chosen based on pixel luminance).
+**SpriteScribe** works by first **processing a sprite** to extract the color data per pixel and then create a matrix of appropriate characters for each position (the appropriate character is chosen based on pixel luminance).
 This is then stored into a cache.
-After this is done, SpriteScribe renders the sprite by drawing the text characters per each pixel using the selected font and some additional data.
+After this is done, **SpriteScribe** then **renders the sprite to ASCII** by drawing the text characters per each pixel using the selected font and some additional data.

 ### Step 1: Processing the sprite